watson-developer-cloud/community/conversation/README.md

 + User can provide all information in one sentence:

+   - Example:

-   - Example: "I'd like to order a small pepperoni pizza"
+         User: "I'd like to order a small pepperoni pizza"

 + User can provide information by each prompt:

+   - Example:

-   - Example: "I'd like to order a pizza"
+         User: "I'd like to order a pizza"

-        "What size?"
-"Small"
+         Bot: "What size?"

+         User: "Small"

-        "What type?"
-"Pepperoni"
+         Bot: "What type?"

+         User: "Pepperoni"

 + User can provide information by answering a different prompt:

+   - Example:

-   - Example: "I'd like to order a pizza"
+         User: "I'd like to order a pizza"

-        "What size?"
-"Pepperoni"
+         Bot: "What size?"

+         User: "Pepperoni"

-        "What type?"
-"Small"
+         Bot: "What type?"

+         User: "Small"

 Additional information:
 - If the slots values are set by entities of a non overlapping types, detecting the response is straight forward.
 The special case when entity values overlap is addressed by a separate example (see [Booking travel - overlapping entitites](#booking-travel-overlapping-entitites)).
-- The node on the right of the slot is executed after completing the slot.
+- The node on the right of the node with slots is executed after completing the slots.
-- When execution of the slot is completed (all slots are filled), a summary can be reported, and the result can be stored as part of the responses section of the frame or by following nodes.
+- When execution of the node with slots is completed (all slots are filled), a summary can be reported, and the result can be stored as part of the responses section of the node with slots or by following nodes.
-- When the slot is reentered (without clearing the variables), it continues without asking for prefilled values.
+- When the node with slots is reentered (without clearing the variables), it continues without asking for prefilled values.
 This might be a desired behavior, if one wants to continue.
-If one wants to start from scratch, the context variables of the slot should be set to null before reentering the frame e.g. by setting "context":{"pizza_type":null, "pizza_size":null}
+If one wants to start from scratch, the context variables of the node with slots should be set to null before reentering the node with slots e.g. by setting "context":{"pizza_type":null, "pizza_size":null}

 ### Ordering pizza - advanced <a id="ordering-pizza-advanced"></a>